AdamDynamic/xero-reporting/README.md

 ## Command Line Interface

 The management reporting tool uses a command line interface to control the import, processing and output of financial data.
 The commands below are available for the `main.py` module.

-Note that the `--help` function works for all commands in the interface.
+Note also that the `--help` function works for all commands in the interface.

+### Creating Reporting Data

+To create a valid dataset the commands below must be run *in order*.
+It is recommended that the output for each stage be checked before the next stage is processed:

-`get_xero_data`
+1. `get_xero_data`

-Retrieves financial data from the company Xero instance and imports it into the database
+Retrieves financial data from the company Xero instance and imports it into the database.
+Options are `--year` and `--month` to set the period you want to pull into the database.

-`convert_xero_data`
+2. `convert_xero_data`

 Re-maps the imported Xero reporting data to standardised internal company master data mappings.
+Options are `--year` and `--month` to set the period you want to convert.

-`run_allocations`
+3. `run_allocations`

 Runs the cost allocation process on the direct costs of support functions.
+Options are `--year` and `--month` to set the period you want to run allocations on.

-`create_consolidated_table`
+4. `create_consolidated_table`

 Creates a user-readable Income Statement that combines both the Xero data (converted to Clearmatics master data mappings) and the allocated cost data.

-This is the final dataset that can be used for management reporting.
+Options are `--year` and `--month` to set the period you want to create the consolidated table for.

+Once `get_xero_data`, `convert_xero_data`, `run_allocations` and `create_consolidated_table` have been run (*in that order*) then the data is ready to be reported on.
+See the `status` function below for user visibility on whether the process has been run correctly.

+### Other functions

 `set_period_lock`

 A period lock is enabled in the database to mitigate the risk that previously reported data is accidently changed.
 If a period is locked, commands that transform the data will return an error message.

-To make changes in a locked period, the period must first be unlocked by setting locked flag as False: `--locked=False`
+Options are `--year` and `--month` to set the period you want to lock/unlock and `--locked` (`=True` or `=False`) to change the locking status of the period.

+If a period is locked, then no other processes can be run on the period without first unlocking the period.

 `status`

 Outputs a table to the console summarising which steps in the end-to-end process have been completed and whether the data in upstream processes is up to date.
+If the `TimeStampCheck` check shows anything other than `Pass` then some processes need to be re-run to ensure that the final dataset reflects the data held in Xero (check the error message for details).

+The purpose of this check is to mitigate the risk that one step in the process is changed but that the latest data isn't subsequently pulled into the final consolidated table.

 ## Cost Centre Hierarchy